rutvij-a/rutvij-a/README.md

 <div>🔧 Engineering Graduate | Problem Solver | Innovator

 An enthusiastic engineering graduate with a passion for tackling complex problems and devising innovative solutions.
-Armed with a Bachelor's degree in Electronics Engineering, I thrive on challenges and am always eager to learn and adapt in a fast-paced environment.
+I thrive on challenges and am always eager to learn and adapt in a fast-paced environment.

 Throughout my academic journey, I have participated in numerous hands-on projects, and collaborated with cross-functional teams to deliver impactful results.